shaps80/SwiftUIBackports/README.md

 **UIKit**

-- `UIHostingConfiguration` – simplifies embedding SwiftUI in `UICollectionViewCell`'s
+- `UIHostingConfiguration` – simplifies embedding SwiftUI in `UICollectionViewCell` and `UITableViewCell`

 ## Extras